-Based on the Mazda3, the new CX-30 fills the gap in price and size between the CX-3 and CX-5 SUVs.
+Based on the Mazda3, the CX-30 is priced and sized below the CX-5 SUVs.

 The base engine is a 2.5-liter four cylinder matched to a six-speed automatic transmission.

 Front-wheel drive is standard, and all-wheel drive is optional.